 The Instant Pot Duo 7-in-1 Electric Pressure Cooker has a stainless steel insert with a three-layer base for even cooking and a steam rack for veggies or baby back ribs.
 Schedule meals with the delay start option (this can be set up to 24 hours in advance), 10-hour automatic keep-warm function, and manual keep-warm function that will maintain safe potluck temperatures for up to 100 hours.

-Built-in safety features, like overheat protection and safety lock, will avert any potential hazards.
+Our tester appreciated the built-in safety features, like overheat protection and safety lock, which avert potential hazards.
 The exterior is fingerprint-resistant, and accessories are dishwasher safe.

 Weight: 11.8 pounds | Capacity: 6 quarts | Size: 13.39 x 12.21 x 12.48 inches